earthflex/earthflex.dev/README.md

 ### Step 2.
 Create a new project Sanity

  [Sign in & Sign up](https://www.sanity.io/) Click Create a new project.
-The project ID and title dataset will be produced after the project is created. and clone
+The project ID and title dataset will be produced after the project is created.

 ### Step 3.
 Set up the environment

 This will create a git-ignored `.env.local` file with environment variables that will be used for local development. see example `.env.local.example`